hleiaa/latex-action-github/README.md

 Documentation and source: https://github.com/wtfjoke/setup-tectonic This is based on the previous docker image, but packaged in a GitHub Action.
-It also supports caching and uploading pdf artifacts.
+It has a significant advantage over using the Docker image directly: it supports caching of installed LaTeX packages so it is significantly faster for documents with many dependencies.

 Example in this repo: [.github/workflows/setup-tectonic-action.yml](.github/workflows/setup-tectonic-action.yml)

-Build time example file: 30s
+Build time example file: 20s

 ### Compile LaTeX by vinay0410